Our rhinos are not only living free, but have given birth in the wild.

 Over the past 20 years, we have successfully reintroduced five Eastern Black rhino into South Tanzania

 Eastern black rhino are the rarest of the three remaining rhino species in Africa.
 Our position as a world leader in captive breeding has enabled us to release rhinos as part of our Back to the Wild programme.
+The Aspinall Foundation have successfully had 41 rhino births in 41 years!

 In June 2007 a male and female went from our park at Port Lympne in Kent to a reserve based in the Serengeti National Park in Tanzania, the first ever captive born rhinos to be reintroduced into the area.